taboularasa/heroku_env_compare/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/heroku_env_compare.
+Bug reports, feature ideas, and pull requests are welcome on GitHub at https://github.com/taboularasa/heroku_env_compare.